sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 To download a single file of the deposit use the ``Download`` button in the files overview.
 A file can be *online* or *offline*.
 If a file is *online* it can be downloaded immediately.
 If a file is *offline* it needs to be staged before it is available for download.
 To stage a file, login to the data repository and click the ``Request`` button.

 To download the entire deposit click the ``Download as`` button in the top right corner of the page.
-The deposit can be downloaded as ZIP archive or as a BagIt.
+The deposit can be downloaded as ZIP archive or as a BagIt archive file.
 If not all files are *online* you will receive an error message.
 To resolve this please stage all files before retrying the operation.

 .. image:: ../img/deposit-landing-page-download.png
    :align: center